moliver28/research-handbook/content/handbook/engineering/open-source/growth-strategy.md

 ### Improve Contributor Journey

 Provide an outstanding and efficient contributor experience, from onboarding materials to final merge.
-By improving the contributor journey, it makes it easier and more efficient to contribute to GitLab.
+Reduce contribution stumbling blocks and improve contribution velocity to make the contributor journey more efficient.
 Gather feedback from wider community contributors and product teams on contribution friction.

 #### Reduce Open Community MR Age